Off-Campus Access Basics

 Enable the "Find It @ UNR" Option in Google Scholar

 When searching for articles through Google Scholar, you can enable the Find It @ UNR option.
-This option will place a link alongside article results that, when clicked, will send the you directly to the full-text of a particular article if it is available either through an open-access or subscription resource.
+This option will place a link alongside article results that, when clicked, will send you directly to the full-text of a particular article if it is available either through an open-access or subscription resource.

 The best way to understand the use of our link resolver and the Find It @ UNR option is to enable it.
 Here are instructions on how to do so:

-- Navigate to Google Scholar, and click on the link to Settings found in the menu in the upper-left of the browser window.
+- Navigate to Google Scholar and click on the link to Settings found in the menu in the upper-left of the browser window.

 - Select the option that contains Find It @ UNR.
-Selecting the Open WorldCat option will allow you to link to UNR Libraries catalog holdings through WorldCat if books come up in your Google Scholar results.
+Selecting the Open WorldCat option will allow you to link to University Libraries catalog holdings through WorldCat if books come up in your Google Scholar results.